Esoteriikos/CoWin-ASAP/README.md

 Page will reload every 30 seconds (limit is 100 calls per 5 mins )

 You can keep this page open.
+This works even when browser is minimize and not killed/closed.

 As soon as it finds the match, a notification container will turn green and let you know slots are available and at which pincodes.

 Audio Notification :